opatiny/ms-webpage/README.md

-# `ms-webpage`: A debug web page for my micromouse robot
+# A debug web page for my micromouse robot

 ## Introduction